 Whenever Christianity has made substantial progress, great preaching has led the way.
-In the history of Christianity there have been five great centuries of growth and development.
-These same five periods are the five centuries of great preaching: the first with the apostles, the fourth with Chrysostom and Augustine, the thirteenth with Francis of Assisi and Dominic, the sixteenth with

-Luther and Calvin, and the nineteenth with Spurgeon and Maclaren.
+In the history of Christianity, there have been five great centuries of growth and development.
+These same five periods are the five centuries of great preaching: the first with the apostles, the fourth with Chrysostom and Augustine, the thirteenth with Francis of Assisi and Dominic, the sixteenth with Luther and Calvin, and the nineteenth with Spurgeon and Maclaren.
 Contrariwise, whenever preaching has declined, Christianity has become stagnant.
-In the Dark Ages, in the fourteenth and fifteenth centuries, and in the seventeenth and eighteenth centuries, in most countries, preaching was weak and ineffective.

-It can be argued that the rapid growth, sustained enthusiasm, and strong appeal of the Pentecostal movement-and especially the United Pentecostal Church International-throughout the twentieth century are direct results of continuing emphasis on preaching.
+In the Dark Ages, in the fourteenth and fifteenth centuries, and the seventeenth and eighteenth centuries, in most countries, preaching was weak and ineffective.
+It can be argued that the rapid growth, sustained enthusiasm, and strong appeal of the Pentecostal movement-especially the United Pentecostal Church International-throughout the twentieth century are direct results of continuing emphasis on preaching.
 However, even in our churches, when other things begin to overshadow preaching, the church grows weak.

 This is true simply because the power of God is unleashed by preaching the Word of God: "For the preaching of the cross is to them that perish foolishness; but unto us which are saved it is the power of God" (I Corinthians 1:18).
 To minimize preaching is to minimize the power of God.
-This is why churches often resort to entertainment, business theory, psychology, and a thousand other gimmicks to put people in the pew: there is no power where there is no preaching.
+This is why churches often resort to entertainment, business theory, psychology, and a thousand other gimmicks to put people in the pew.
+There is no power where there is no preaching.

 People still respond when the Word of God is preached.
 If you want to affect people's lives, preach the Word.
-If you want to build a great church, grow a great youth group, or have a great ministry, commit yourself to preach the Word.
-Fill your pulpit not with opinion, social commentary, jokes, pithy sayings, wit, impressive displays of education, and erudite philosophical speculation; rather, fill it with the Word of God.
-Preach the Bible and people will come, they will be changed, and your ministry will matter.
+If you want to build a great church, grow a great youth group, or have a great ministry, commit yourself to preaching the Word.
+Fill your pulpit not with opinion, social commentary, jokes, pithy sayings, wit, impressive displays of education, and erudite philosophical speculation; instead, fill it with the Word of God.
+Preach the Bible, and people will come; they will be changed, and your ministry will matter.

 People are hungry for truth, for what is real.
-Sometimes we fail to distinguish reality from the everyday routine and the life situations we all live with.
+Sometimes, we fail to distinguish reality from the everyday routine and the life situations we all live with.
 This is an error.
 This life is an illusion.
 Its details seem to matter, but they have only transitory meaning.
-We approach life as if it will last forever; as if education, success, or acceptance will endure, but they don't.
+We approach life as if it will last forever, as if education, success, or acceptance will endure, but they don't.
 The only real world is the world of the eternal; it is made up of those things that do indeed endure.
 To settle for the temporary when the eternal is within reach is the greatest tragedy of the human experience.
-Even those whose lives are little more than a steady diet of pop culture delivered by television, the movies, and the news cycles understand in their deepest thoughts that there surely is more to life than they have found.
+Even those whose lives are little more than a steady diet of pop culture delivered by television, the movies, and the news cycles understand in their deepest thoughts that there indeed is more to life than they have found.
 Alcoholism, drug abuse, and the mindless pursuit of unending pleasure are all symptoms of the search for purpose and meaning in life.
-Even the higher pursuits of life: culture, education, personal improvement, all ring hollow over time: "For after that . . . the world by wisdom knew not God" (I Corinthians 1:21).
+Even the higher pursuits of life: culture, education, personal improvement, all ring hollow over time: "For after that... the world by wisdom knew not God" (I Corinthians 1:21).

-This explains why 130 million Americans will attend church this Sunday, and most of them will hear preaching of some sort.
-Deep down, they understand that the answers to their questions are in the preached Word of God.
+Deep down, people understand that the answers to their questions are in the preached Word of God.
 Never has preaching mattered more, and never has true Bible preaching been needed more.